-Employers' augmentation contributions and pension strain contributions are accounted for in the period in which the liability arises.
+Employers' augmentation contributions (pension strain due to early retirement and compensatory added years) are accounted for in the period in which the liability arises.
 Any amount due in year but unpaid will be classed as a current asset.
 Amounts due in future years are classed as long term assets.